 We know things come up, and sometimes you’re unable to run the race you registered for.
 Unfortunately, bib transfer or timing exchange are not permitted.
 For a thorough explanation of this policy and the repercussions surrounding it, please read this post.
 And remember: If you’re a NYCRUNS member, you may be able to receive a full refund for the race.

 I’m registered for the 10K, but I’d rather run the 5K.
 Ok to switch?

 If the event you are registered for has multiple races (e.g., a 5K and a 10K) you may switch races, but you must do so via email before online registration closes.
 Please do not simply run a race you didn’t originally register for.
-Email us at email@example.com to request switches, and for a thorough explanation of this policy, please read this post.
+Email us at firstname.lastname@example.org to request switches.

 How does the timing work?
 Do you go by the gun time or the net (chip) time?

 The top three people in each gender are scored by gun time.
 All age group awards are done by net (chip) time.

 How do I access my results?

 Results will be emailed as they become available.
 There will be no printed results posted.
 Results are finalized 48 hours after the end of a race, but you can expect to receive an email from the team on race day notifying you of your tk finish time.
 If you find any discrepancies or questions about results, please contact email@example.com within 24 hours after the race has ended.

 By the time I got to packet pick-up, you were all out of my shirt size!
 What now?

 Shirt sizes are guaranteed – if we don’t have your size at the race, email firstname.lastname@example.org with the race name, your name, size and address and we’ll reprint and ship your shirt to you.